DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

             description: CLI Sample 1
             username:  cli-1
           site_name: #Sites  to which the credentials are assigned
-          - Global/India #Full Site Heirarchy Path from Global to Site
+          - Global/India #Full Site Hierarchy Path from Global to Site
           - Global/India/Bangalore
     ```